Geo-Web-Project/specs/NFT-Fractions-Proposal/FractionalizedLandParcels.md

 # Fractionalized Land Parcels

 Fractionalized digital land parcels create the opportunity for collective/cooperative licensing of Geo Web land parcels and open up the market for (high-value) land parcels to a wider audience.
-We will implement this functionality in an ongoing integration with the [NIFTEX platform](https://landing.niftex.com/).
+We can implement this functionality in an ongoing integration with the [NIFTEX platform](https://landing.niftex.com/).

-## Current Status

-Both the Geo Web and NIFTEX are early in the development of their respective platforms.
-This is an exploratory proposal and will necessarily evolve as the platforms mature and community requirements are identified.

 ## Use Cases